jonasbn/ebirah/README.md

 1. Either add a `xt` directory with tests
 1. Add tests to your empty `xt` directory
-1. Do not use the `xtest` command since it does not make sense in the context your a running it
+1. Do not use the `xtest` command since it does not make sense in the context you are running

 ## Building ebirah